Lesson 001 — What Is Hangul? The Korean Alphabet Explained for Absolute Beginners

 Hangul is your entry point into Korean.
 Today, you learned that Korean is not read by memorizing square shapes as pictures.
 Korean letters combine into syllable blocks, and those blocks line up to form words.

 You do not need to be fast yet.
 You only need to see the system.
-In Lesson 002, we will take the next step and look more closely at why Korean is written in syllable blocks instead of a simple left-to-right letter line like English.
+In Lesson 002, you take the next step and look more closely at why Korean is written in syllable blocks instead of a simple left-to-right letter line like English.

 A Korean syllable block is not one mystery symbol.
 It is a small sound container built from Korean letters.